-How to update macOS on Macbook
+How to update macOS to your MacBook

-Many things can go wrong while updating your Mac.
-It is important to safeguard your Mac from such happenings.
+Many things can go wrong while updating your Mac, so it is important to safeguard your Mac from such happenings.
 It is not wise to trigger happy and hit the update button.
 Follow the steps outlined below to prepare your Mac for an update.

 1. Check whether your Mac is compatible with the latest macOS.